bahaozcan/dsa210-football-manager-analysis/README.md

 Source: https://www.transfermarkt.com

-## Metrics to Collect: The player's positions, Total number of official appearances, Career goals, Number of trophies and honors won as a player, The League that they played for the most.
+## Metrics to Collect

+The player's positions, Total number of official appearances, Career goals, Number of trophies and honors won as a player, The League that they played for the most.

 By merging these two datasets, I will create a complete profile for each person, enabling the analysis required to answer the project's core questions.